-The following description of our capital stock is intended as a summary only and is qualified in its entirety by reference to our articles of organization and bylaws that will be in effect at the closing of this separation, which have been filed as exhibits to the Form 10 of which this information statement is a part, and to the applicable provisions of the MBCA.
+The following description of our capital stock is intended as a summary only and is qualified in its entirety by reference to our articles of organization and bylaws that will be in effect at the closing of this separation, which will be filed as exhibits to the Form 10 of which this information statement is a part, and to the applicable provisions of the MBCA.
 The description of our capital stock reflects changes to our capital structure that will occur upon the closing of this separation.

-Upon the closing of this separation and the filing of our articles of organization, our authorized capital stock will consist of 400,000,000 shares of our common stock and 100,000,000 shares of our preferred stock, all of which preferred stock will be undesignated.
+Upon the closing of this separation and the filing of our articles of organization, our authorized capital stock will consist of common stock and shares of our preferred stock, all of which preferred stock will be undesignated.

-As of December 31, 2018, we had 100 shares of common stock and no shares of preferred stock issued and outstanding and had one shareholder of record.
+As of , , we had

+shares of common stock and no shares of preferred stock issued and outstanding and had one stockholder of record.